JetBrains/kotlin-web-site/docs/topics/native/native-spm.md

   2. If you publish the KMP project using an automated CI process, this process would need to include publishing the updated `Package.swift` file to the consumer repo.
 Such a process can be unpredictable and difficult to maintain.

-Choose the options that suit your needs best and set them up.
-Then move on to the next step, where you'll create the files.
+Create or adjust a Git repository as needed.
+Now you are ready to create the package files.

 ## Create the XCFramework and the package description files